-Over the next 3 days you are going to learn about the requirements for feeder cattle for each of the markets that Australia currently serves and how to use genetics and environment to best meet those requirements.
+Today you are going to learn about the requirements for feeder cattle for the long fed Japanese market and the Wagyu F1 market that Australia currently serves and how to use genetics and environment to best meet those requirements.
 Let me give you some real life examples of the potential there is for improving the ability of feeder cattle to meet market requirements from my own experiences at Rangers Valley.

-Rangers Valley feeds for only two of the 6 markets targeted by Australian feedlots, the long fed market and the Wagyu F1 market for Japan and Korea.
-Our aim is to produce beef of quality equal or superior to Japanese Holstein domestic and Wagyu F1 beef.
+Rangers Valley feeds for only two of the 5 markets targeted by Australian feedlots, the long fed market and the Wagyu F1 market for Japan and Korea.
+Our aim is to produce beef of quality equal or superior to Japanese domestic Holstein and Wagyu F1 beef.
 We are very selective on the feeder cattle that we buy, as those of you who sell to us will know.
-We individually identify every animal and have done so for the 11 years that we have been in operation.
+We individually identify every animal and have done so for the 12 years that we have been in operation.
 We were in fact one of the first feedlots in Australia to introduce individual animal identification.

-All data related to the purchase of the animal, its feedlot performance, both in terms of growth and animal health are recorded on our database.
+All data related to the purchase of the animal, its feedlot performance, both in terms performance, both in terms of growth and animal health are recorded on our database.
 When cattle are slaughtered we record all the Aus-Meat chiller assessment data as well as slaughter yields.
 This individual identification has enabled us to understand the true value of genetics and the variability that exists within just the Angus, Murray Grey and Wagyu breeds that we buy.

-We slaughter cattle weekly and we have found variations for the long-fed cattle in daily gain from 0.7 kg/day to 1.3 kg/day, P8 fat depths ranging from 15mm to 50 mm and marbling ranging from MBS 0 to MBS 6 or higher.
+We slaughter cattle weekly and we have found variations for the longfed cattle in daily gain from 0.7 kg/day to 1.3 kg/day, P8 fat depths ranging from 15mm to 50 mm and marbling ranging from MBS 0 to MBS 6 or higher.
 There is even substantial variation within the cattle from any one breeder.
 This variability comes from cattle that arrived at the feedlot at the same time, experienced the same feeding management, the same climatic conditions and the same time on feed.
 There is only one explanation for this variability and that is the potential that the feeder cattle bring with them to the feedlot.
 This variability is worth more than the total price we pay for the feeder cattle in the first place.